-The Master of Networking (MNet) prepares practicing networking professionals and graduates with leadership skills in design, management and maintenance of computer networks.
-The course develops technical skills in state of the art networks, and in the assessment, planning and evaluation of technologies and network services.
-The MNet emphasises employability skills in communication networks, collaboration and project management.
-It is a studio-based, project-based and hands-on practical course.
+The Master of Networking (MNET) prepares graduates to take leadership in the design, management and maintenance of computer networks.
+The course knowledge and skills incorporate state of the art developments in networking, and the assessment, planning and evaluation of technologies and network services.

 - 062229K (VIC)